kazy-kode/resumes/englishResume.md

 \begin{tightemize}
 \item Coordinated processes for over 10 campaigns, each with a budget of €5.000 - 10.000, including creating campaign/social media calendars.
 \item Created new opportunities for the companies by approaching traditional businesses in Madrid.
-\item Managed Enterprise Resource Planning and Customer Relationship Management software.
+\item Managed ERP and CRM software.
 \end{tightemize}
 \sectionsep